HirushanGitHub/ASR-Prediction/README.md

 4. Then the application window will open.
 5. Enter the required input values in the provided fields.
 Click the "Predict" button.
 The application will generate a plot of ASR expansion over time.

-- Before running the application, ensure all required Python libraries are installed.
+❗ Before running the application, make sure to install all the required Python libraries.
+You can install them using the _pip_ command.